atari-monk/apollo/content/Morpheus/Journal.md

 14:14 - 16:17

 1. Separate CollisionBoxRenderer 0.0.1 from DebugRenderer.
 2. Introduce scene football 4.0.0.
 3. Separate DrawDirection 1.0.0 from DebugRenderer.

 ### 28

 14:35 - 16:00, 16:37 - 17:44

-1.
+1. Document Collision in version 1.0.0.